jeffborda/data-structures-and-algorithms/readmes/repeatedword.md

 ## Methods and Big-O

+The input string is only looped through once, but I am creating a "split" array and a HashSet -both of which could take up n space.

 | Method                    | Description                                                                              | Big-O Time  | Big-O Space  |
 |---------------------------|------------------------------------------------------------------------------------------|-------------|--------------|
 | `findFirstRepeatedWord()` | Public static method that will return the first repeated word from an input string.      | O(n)        | O(n)         |